mvcds/my-library/domain-driven-design/concepts/domain-objects/Repository.md

 ---

-They might return summaries about the queries they perform, alongside the objects they query like for showing the total number of items
+They might return summaries or convenience [[Function|Methods]] about the queries they perform, alongside the objects they query like for showing the total number of items

+- [[Abstraction]]: due to [[polimorphism]], some objects can be dealt by the same repo
+- [[Low-Coupling|Decoupling]]: [[Client|Clients]] doesn't need to know about the internal details, so we can change them at will
+- Uncommitted:  tho it's tempting to do it, the client is the one who knows about their [[context]], so they should be responsible for committing

+---

+[[7 - Architectural Frameworks]] deeply influence how repos are implemented